-What is organization-centric goal management?
+What is goal management?

 Goal management requires a regular continuous dialogue between managers and employees that includes: feedback, coaching and development and a review of priorities.
 This ongoing dialogue helps ensure individual and organizational performance stay on track, and allows everyone to adjust their goals as needed to keep pace with evolving business and market requirements.